i18next/i18next-v4-format-converter/README.md

 This package helps to convert old i18next translation resources to the new i18next v4 json format.

+## Online version

+There's also a web version you can directly use [here](https://i18next.github.io/i18next-v4-format-converter-web/).

 # Getting started

 Source can be loaded via [npm](https://www.npmjs.com/package/i18next-v4-format-converter).